 It is with this in mind that Labor engaged in a constructive manner with the government on the National Security Legislation (Espionage and Foreign Interference) Bill 2017.

 The Parliamentary Joint Committee on Intelligence and Security Inquiry made 60 recommendations for improvements to the bill.
-This is more than any other PJCIS report since the Liberal government came to power in 2013.
+This is more than any other PJCIS report since the Liberal government came to power in 2013, and the amendments to give effect to these recommendations have greatly improved the bills that were finally passed into law in the last week of June.

-We do not believe that this bill, in its amended form, will limit ordinary advocacy by charities and NGOS.
-The sabotage offences in this bill are not directed at peaceful protest.
+We do not believe that these new laws, as amended in response to the Intelligence Committee’s recommendations, will limit ordinary advocacy by charities and NGOS.
+The sabotage offences in these new laws are not directed at peaceful protest.
 These offences require harm to be done to Australia’s national security, which is beyond the bounds of peaceful protest such as public demonstrations.

 Similarly, Labor does not consider that a civil society organisation would commit a crime under this legislation for disclosing information about Australian breaches of international law to a public international organisation, like the United Nations.

-As well, the Attorney-General must also consent to prosecutions under the secrecy and espionage offences in the bill.
+As well, the Attorney-General must also consent to prosecutions under the secrecy and espionage offences.
 We believe this acts as a safeguard, as such a prosecution would subsequently be made public and the Attorney-General’s role in approving it made known.

-We believe these recommended amendments make this bill more effective and ensure that it achieves its intention – to target and disrupt covert attempts to undermine our democratic system.
+We believe these and other amendments to the new laws will make them more effective and ensure that the Act achieves its intention – to target and disrupt covert attempts to undermine our democratic system.
 But achieving this aim will not reduce the ability of charities and NGOs to continue their important advocacy.
 This is a right Labor will always fight for.

-The Government has failed to ban another significant form of foreign influence on our democratic system – foreign political donations.
-Labor has refused to accept foreign donations for going on 18 months, and yet the coalition continues to pocket them.
+We note that the government has failed to ban another significant form of foreign influence on our democratic system – foreign political donations.
+Labor has refused to accept foreign donations for more than 18 months, and yet the coalition continues to pocket them.
 This inconsistency is clearly unacceptable and the government should act without delay.